Ana-Gutman/ai-feature-selection/README.md

 ```

 ## 📌 Project Context
-This project was completed as part of the final coursework for the "Inteligencia Artificial" class at ORT University (2025).
+This project was completed as part of the final coursework for the "Inteligencia Artificial" course at Universidad de Sevilla (2024).
-It demonstrates practical use of dimensionality reduction to improve model performance and interpretability.